This Policy is effective from 1 April, 2023

 Please note, an independent appeal to the adjudicator cannot be made unless the procedure above has been followed.

-APCOA Parking operates a complaints procedure for Customers dissatisfied with the standard of service, actions, or lack of action by APCOA Parking or its staff.
+CDC operates a complaints procedure for Customers dissatisfied with the standard of service, or standard of the car parks.

 This is not, however, a route to request a further review of a PCN when a Customer thinks that it should be cancelled.
-The process for seeking cancellation of specific PCNs is set out in section 15.
-Accordingly, any complaint received that seeks to challenge or appeal a PCN through the ‘On line’ chat facility will be dismissed.
+The process for seeking cancellation of specific PCNs is set out in section 14.

 16/ Non-payment of a PCN